InnovationForge/weather-forecast-service/README.md

 ## WFS System architecture
 WFS system architecture involves identifying the components and their interactions.
 This includes defining the logical and physical architecture, as well as selecting the appropriate deployment and integration strategies.
+## WFS Solution design overview
+Developing a weather forecast service that provides current weather information and forecasts for various locations can be an interesting project.
+Here's a high-level outline of the steps you can follow to implement the desired features:

+* Data Source Selection: Choose a weather data provider or API that offers current weather information and forecasts.
+Some popular options include OpenWeatherMap, WeatherAPI, and Weather Underground.
+Register for an API key and familiarize yourself with their documentation.
+* Data Modeling: Design the data models for your application.
+This might include entities like Location, Weather, Forecast, and any other related entities you may need.
+Consider the data fields required to store weather information and forecasts.
+* Integration with Weather API: Integrate your application with the chosen weather data provider's API.
+Implement functionality to fetch current weather information and forecasts based on location coordinates or place names.
+Retrieve data such as temperature, humidity, wind speed, precipitation, and weather conditions.
+* Location Management: Create endpoints or functionality to manage locations.
+Users should be able to add, edit, and delete locations they are interested in getting weather forecasts for.
+You can also implement features like auto-complete or suggestions when entering location names.
+* Current Weather Information: Develop endpoints or functionality to retrieve and display the current weather information for a given location.
+Present this data in a user-friendly format, including temperature, weather conditions, humidity, wind speed, and any other relevant information.
+* Weather Forecasts: Implement functionality to fetch and display weather forecasts for a specific location.
+Provide options to view hourly or daily forecasts, including temperature, weather conditions, precipitation, and other relevant data.
+Consider presenting forecasts in graphical or tabular formats for better visualization.
+* User Interface: Develop a user interface for your weather forecast service.
+You can create a web-based frontend using HTML, CSS, and JavaScript frameworks like React or Angular.
+Alternatively, create a mobile app using frameworks like React Native or Flutter.
+* User Management: Implement user registration, login, and authentication functionality.
+Use Spring Security to handle user authentication and authorization.
+You can also include features like saving favorite locations or receiving weather alerts.
+* Testing: Write unit tests and integration tests to ensure the functionality of your application.
+You can use tools like JUnit and Mockito for testing in Spring Boot
+* Deployment: Deploy your application to a hosting platform or a cloud provider.
+You can use services like AWS, Google Cloud, or Heroku for deployment.

+Remember to handle errors and edge cases, implement caching mechanisms to reduce API calls, and consider internationalization to support different languages and units of measurement.

+This outline should provide you with a starting point for developing your Weather Forecast Service.
+Make sure to explore Spring Boot documentation and the documentation of the weather data provider API you integrate with for detailed implementation guidance.
+Good luck with your project!
 ## WFS Technology stack
 We selected the following WFS technology stack that will be used to implement the application.
 This includes selecting programming languages, frameworks, libraries, and tools based on the WFS requirements and the WFS system architecture
 * Java SE 17